bediger4000/interviewquestions/README.md

 I've tried to either solve them in a uniqure or lesser-known fashion, or explore them more fully.
-I've also tried to include an analysis of the question, maybe from a programming point of view, but also from the point of view of what you could legitimately expect from a developer in an interview.
+I've also tried to include an analysis of the question, maybe from a programming point of view, but also from the point of view of what you could legitimately expect from a developer in an interview, and why.

+My takeaway after looking at all of these is that Daily Coding Problem doesn't rate a problem very accurately.
+If you're the job candidate, you can't feel bad if an interviewer asks you what they consider an "easy" problem, and you can't get it.
+A lot of these problems require insight that might not arrive in the stress of an interview.
+The flip side of this is that the interviewer should have some solution in mind, a solution appropriate for the job in question.
+The interviewer might not get what they're interested in from any given candidate.